This article has links to products and services we love, which we may make commission from.

 Laugh and Learn at the Comedy Tour

 If you’ve done the spooky walking tours in Edinburgh before and are looking for a more unique tour, consider the Comedy Tour instead.

-Hosted by a local comedian, this one hour tour takes your through the Old Town with lots of banter and giggles.
+Hosted by a local comedian, this one-hour tour takes you through the Old Town with lots of banter and giggles.